turingschool/md_launch_curriculum/Mod2/Lessons/Week1/IntroToDatabases.md

 - Open PgAdmin
 - Create Database with one table -->

 So far, we have been working with representations of what data might look like inside of a database.
 We have seen data organized into tables, using primary and foreign keys to relate to records in other tables.
 Now, we are going to create a database.
+This database will live on your computer (it will be accessible only by you, or someone with your laptop).

 ### Download PostgreSQL

+There are [many different databases](https://appinventiv.com/blog/top-web-app-database-list/) that are available.
+During your time at Turing, we will primarily work with [PostgreSQL](https://www.postgresql.org/).

 1. Download the [Windows x86-64 PostgreSQL Installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
     * Choose the installer for the most current version (the highest number).